 "Oh, Bilbo," Gandalf sighed, leaning against his staff.
 He closed his eyes and looked as old and tired as he really was.

-Slowly, so very slowly, Thorin turned to face him with a face as blank as canvas.
+Slowly, so very slowly, Thorin turned to face him with a face as blank as a canvas.
 When he spoke, his voice was a whisper of a building storm.
 "What did you say?"

 "You—?
-No. No, it can't be," muttered the dwarf, shaking his head and making his braids whip around his face.
+No. No, it can't be," muttered the Dwarf, shaking his head and making his braids whip around his face.
 "You wouldn't do that.
 You wouldn't…"

 "Betray your trust?" he finished quietly, never looking away from the king.
 "I'm afraid I did, Thorin.
 I'm sorry."

-Thorin kept shaking his head and looked to the Arkenstone in Legolas's hands and then back to Bilbo.
+Thorin kept shaking his head, and looked to the Arkenstone in Legolas's hands and then back to Bilbo.
 His eyes began to grow wild and his lips pulled back into a pained snarl.
 "No, no, no, no, not you, you could not have—"